 The primary usage of core drilling, applied to concrete floors, concerns drainage.
 People often need to add drains and pipes in renovation projects.

 Perhaps the most popular application of core drilling concerns concrete walls.
 Whether you need a window, a hole for wiring, or whatever, core drilling will make it happen.

 Common uses for concrete wall drilling include:

 These particles beef up the strengths of concrete walls and make them additionally resilient and strong.
 The type of stone used in the aggregate will affect the concrete’s hardness.
 Larger particles can average around 1/1.2″ in diameter.
-The average aggregate in high quality concrete is 75%.
+The average aggregate of high-quality concrete is 75%.
 Consider the aggregate size and content before drilling.

-We always consider aggregate size and content because it has a direct affect on core drilling.
+We always consider aggregate size and content because it has a direct effect on core drilling.
 The higher the aggregate rate, the stronger the concrete.
-More aggregate means a greater resistance to the core drilling.
+More aggregate means greater resistance to the core drilling.
 Factor in the aggregate content before proceeding with your core drilling plans.